samuelzaninibuch/FASGL/README.md

 # FASGL
-FASGL (FAst and Simple Gui Library) with is maded in glad and opengl **its main focus is to be simple, with includes events, widgets, and 'boxes' (or if you want call it, containers)** **boxes is like semi/distant part of the main window**, like on a painting software you have the main scene, the tools and the menus it may allow transisions, to anything complex like painting software, this is for you
+FASGL (FAst and Simple Gui Library) with is maded in sdl2 **its main focus is to be simple, with includes events, widgets, and 'boxes' (or if you want call it, containers)** **boxes is like semi/distant part of the main window**, like on a painting software you have the main scene, the tools and the menus it may allow transisions, to anything complex like painting software, this is for you